datanav/docs/pump-execution.rst

    * - ``exception``
      - String
-     - Information about from the task failure.
+     - Information about from the pump failure.
 It a stack trace of the execution failure.

    * - ``underlying_exception``
      - String